John Kennedy (Louisiana politician): Switching political parties

-In the 2004 election, Kennedy endorsed Democratic presidential candidate John Kerry over George W. Bush.
+In the 2004 election, Kennedy endorsed Democratic presidential nominee John Kerry over George W. Bush.

-After being courted by the Republican Party for months, Kennedy announced in a letter to his constituents that he was leaving the Democratic Party and joining the Republicans, effective August 27, 2007.
-In his letter, he announced that he would run again for state treasurer.
+After being courted by the Republican Party for months, Kennedy declared in a letter to his constituents that he was leaving the Democratic Party and joining the Republicans, effective August 27, 2007.
+In his letter, he stated that he would run again for state treasurer later that year.